VenusY/frontend-mentor-article-preview-component/README.md

 # frontend-mentor-article-preview-component
 Solution to the Frontend Mentor article preview component challenge using semantic HTML and SCSS.

+Thank you for taking an interest in my solution!

 ## My process

 Built with: